-Starts at 60 spoke to two sex experts about what’s “normal” when it comes to getting intimate in older age, whether or not over-60s really have difficulty opening up about sex and the best ways for people to be intimate with their partners in later life.
+Starts at 60 spoke to two sex experts about what’s “normal” when it comes to getting intimate in older age, whether or not those over 60 really have difficulty opening up about sex and the best ways for people to be intimate with their partners in later life.

 By the time most people have reached the age of 60, they’ve likely experienced sex.
 But not every generation learns about and views sex in the same way.

-Meanwhile, Dr Tammy Nelson, certified sex therapist and consultant for dating website Ashley Madison, explained that despite what the media says, over-60s may be more comfortable talking about sex than younger people.
+Meanwhile, Dr Tammy Nelson, certified sex therapist and consultant for dating website Ashley Madison, explained that despite what the media says, those over 60 may be more comfortable talking about sex than younger people.

 For men, one of the biggest problems can be with erections.